sekhansen/text-mining-tutorial/README.md

 The contents of the tutorial folder are as follows:

-1. topicmodels: Python/Cython code for cleaning text and estimating LDA via collapsed Gibbs sampling as in Griffiths and Steyvers (2004).
-2. speech_data_extend.txt: Data on State of the Union Addresses.
+1. speech\_data\_extend.txt: Data on State of the Union Addresses.
-3. tutorial_notebook.ipynb: iPython notebook for the tutorial.
+2. tutorial_notebook.ipynb: iPython notebook for the tutorial.
-4. tutorial.py: Python code with the key commands for the tutorial.
+3. tutorial.py: Python code with the key commands for the tutorial.
-5. setup.py: File for compiling Cython code into C library.

 ### INSTALLING PYTHON